 - footplate – some posts have a single footplate and if this snaps, it can be hard to replant the post again, while others have a double footplate and some have a stirrup, which is typically more sturdy.

-- colour – posts come in a variety of colours (most commonly white, green or black, but you can also get pink fence posts).
+- colour – posts come in a variety of colours (most commonly white, green or black, but you can also get pink fence posts on Amazon).
 Green is the least lurid and can blend into the surroundings more easily, while some people believe that horses are most respectful of a white fence.
 Ultimately it’s down to your preference or that of the landowner.

 Connectors

 It’s best to avoid cutting your tape where possible.
-If you need to connect two lines of fencing tape together, you should use tape connectors to ensure good conduction.
+If you need to connect two lines of fencing tape together, you should use tape connectors to ensure good conduction rather than tying the tapes together.

 Insulators

 Insulators direct your conducting tape or rope and are vital to an efficient electric fence.
-They’re essential if you have wooden posts as wood is not a good insulator like plastic is.
+They’re essential if you have wooden posts as, unlike plastic, wood is a poor insulator.
 If your fence isn’t insulated properly, the power will leak into the earth and your horse will learn there is no need to respect the fence.

 Handles